RenderKit/oidn/doc/api.md

                                                     referring to a Direct3D 12 committed resource
 --------------------------------------------------- ----------------------------------------------------------
 : Supported external memory type flags, i.e., valid constants of type `OIDNExternalMemoryTypeFlag`.

+Metal buffers can be used directly with

+    OIDNBuffer oidnNewSharedBufferFromMetal(OIDNDevice device, MTLBuffer_id buffer);

+Note that if a buffer with an `MTLStorageModeManaged` storage mode is imported, it is the responsibility of the user to synchronize the contents of the buffer between the CPU and the GPU.

 Similar to device objects, buffer objects are also reference-counted and can be retained and released by calling the following functions: